Authored by the expert who managed and guided the team behind the France Property Pack

 Is it realistic to exit with profit in Auvergne-Rhône-Alpes as of 2026?

-As of early 2026, the likelihood of exiting with a profit in Auvergne-Rhône-Alpes is medium to high if you hold for 7 to 10 years, but low if you are planning a quick flip within 2 to 3 years.
+As of 2026, the likelihood of selling with a profit in Auvergne-Rhône-Alpes is medium to high for a normal holding period, but low for short-term resale after fees and renovation costs.

 We made this infographic to show you how property prices in France compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.